nathanrw/space_game/README.md

 * pymunk
 * scipy / numpy
 * pyYAML
+* pynk

-The easiest way to install the libraries is `pip3 install pygame pymunk scipy pyyaml`.
+The easiest way to install the libraries is `pip2 install pygame pymunk scipy pyyaml pynk`.

 How to run
 ----------